BryanMF87/BryanMF87/README.md

 # Hello there, I'm Bryan! :man_technologist: :v:

-I'm an American front-end web developer, graphic designer, and world traveler.
-I work with Javascript and React.js to build fantastic projects and solve real world problems.
+I'm an American front-end web developer, graphic designer, and sales specialist.
+I work mostly with the React/Next JS ecosystem to build fantastic projects and solve real world problems.

 Currently I am..
+  - Working as a freelance web developer for the last 6 months
-  - Looking for a full-time front-end developer position
+  - Open to a full-time front-end developer position with a company I can learn and grow with
-  - Getting better at the Next JS library
+  - Learning more about Framer Motion, Web Components, and starting to learn Node JS
-  - Just finished building a Monkey Island series minigame and redesigning my project time tracker
+  - Just finished building my 2024 personal website
-  - Currently building a Next JS-powered ecommerce store
+  - Currently 90% done with a website for a neurodevelopment clinic using Next JS, headless Sanity CMS and i18n React library
-  - Traveling the world, practicing bachata, and doing my best to learn the Georgian language
+  - Traveling the world, practicing Brazilian Jiujitsu, and trying to snowboard when I can

 #### Find me on my [LinkedIn](https://www.linkedin.com/in/bfink777/) or [personal website](https://www.bryanfink.dev)